 This story begins with what appears to be a charming little family gathered together near the tree to open presents on Christmas morning.
 Of course, knowing that this is a story from Matt Henshaw should give you pause, and provide some indication that things will not remain so tame and prosaic.
 It isn’t until grandma and uncle arrive with three presents left near the front door that things begin to change for the worse.
 Driven by compulsion, the trio of Daniel, Sally, and Billy start unwrapping the presents with disastrous consequences.
 A lump of coal is just fine with me if that’s an alternative to what happens to this family when they find themselves on Santa’s naughty list.
 Thankfully, Henshaw isn’t in R&D at Santa’s workshop, because Christmas would be a rather different experience for a lot of people.

-Wasphead is available as part of the 31 Days of Godless event at http://www.godless.com for October of 2021.
-You can pick it up for yourself by going to the website or by downloading the Godless app.
+This story was released as part of the AntiChristmas event at http://www.godless.com for December of 2021.
+You can obtain it for yourself by going to the website or by downloading the Godless app to your mobile device of choice.
 The link is below: